cornell-ece-docs/ece-tutorials/docs/sec1-gcc.md

-# ECE 2400 Discussion Section Wk2: Compiling and Running C Programs
+# Section 2: Compiling and Running C Programs

 This discussion section serves as gentle introduction to the basics of